charmed-hpc/docs/howto/getting-started/deploy-workload-manager.md

 ## Create a model for the cluster

-After initialising the machine cloud, create a model for your cluster:
+After initializing the machine cloud, create a model for your cluster:

 ```shell
 juju add-model charmed-hpc